Adding a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

 VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
 They can also be located in numerous air fresheners and scented candles.
 Heightened VOCs can result in respiratory irritation, headaches and dizziness, among other problems.

 Many scientific studies have learned respiratory diseases, asthma and other health problems are linked to inferior indoor air quality.
 Allergies can also be triggered by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

 - Watery, itchy or dry eyes.
-Your eyes are vulnerable to indoor pollution and may react by turning dry, itchy or watery.
+Your eyes are susceptible to indoor pollution and may react by growing dry, itchy or watery.